department-of-veterans-affairs/va-mobile-app/.github/ISSUE_TEMPLATE/QA_feature_signoff.md

 ---
 name: QA Feature Signoff
 about: Template for creating a ticket to document QA feature signoff for each epic (beyond individual tickets)
 title: QA Feature Signoff
-labels: qa, QA and Release
+labels: QA and Release
-assignees:
+assignees: ''

 ---

 _'QA signoff' column to include initials & date (intentionally *not* using the checkbox list because that's easier to inadvertently check/uncheck)_
 _'Relevant for this epic?' column to include Y or N, and explanation if a N_